The risk of prostate cancer increases as men age.

 In men with widespread prostate cancer, hormonal therapy may become ineffective after a few years.
 When cancer eventually progresses despite hormonal therapy, men may live only a few more years.

-Cancer that does not respond to hormonal therapy that successfully decreases testosterone levels is called castrate-resistant prostate cancer.
+Cancer that does not respond to hormonal therapy that successfully decreases testosterone levels is called castrate-resistant prostate cancer (CRPC).
 Docataxel, a chemotherapy drug, can prolong life when cancer does not respond to hormonal therapy.

-Recently, many other treatments that prolong life have become available and are being used earlier than previously to treat men with castrate-resistant prostate cancer.
-These treatments include sipuleucel-T (a vaccine that targets prostate cancer cells), abiraterone and enzalutamide (types of hormonal therapy), and cabazitaxel (a chemotherapy drug).
-Radium-233 can prolong life by treating or preventing serious complications due to bone spread (such as spinal cord damage).
+Recently, many other treatments that prolong life have become available and are being used earlier than previously to treat men with CRPC.
+These treatments include sipuleucel-T (a vaccine that targets prostate cancer cells), abiraterone, enzalutamide, apalutamide (types of oral hormonal therapy), cabazitaxel (a chemotherapy drug), and poly (ADP-ribose) polymerase (PARP) inhibitors in CRPC patients with DNA repair defects or BRCA1/2 mutations.
+Radium-223 can prolong life and prevent certain complications due to bone spread (such as spinal cord damage).
+Novel treatments with small molecule radioligands that target prostate-specific membrane antigen (PSMA) are also under investigation.

 Drugs used to treat osteoporosis, such as zoledronic acid and denosumab, can be used to strengthen bone that has been weakened by cancer or by hormonal therapy, which tends to weaken bones.
 These drugs help treat and prevent problems such as pain and the tendency to fracture.